 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-Our risk assessment procedures included;
+Our risk assessment procedures included:

-- Inspection of policy documentation and enquiring of directors / key management as to the Company's policies and procedures to prevent and detect fraud, including the channel for "whistleblowing", as well as their knowledge of any actual, suspected or alleged fraud; - Reading minutes of meetings of the Board of Directors;
+- Inspection of policy documentation and enquiring of directors / key management as to the Company's policies and procedures to prevent and detect fraud, including the channel for "whistleblowing", as well as their knowledge of any actual, suspected or alleged fraud. - Reading meeting of minutes of Board of Directors.